mudox/home/content/post/site-build-notes.md

 # Tools

-__[Hugo]__ is the static site generator I use which is known as programmer' s site generator.
-It renders site fast as well as provides rich set of flexibility for user to tweak every aspect of the site.\
+__[Hugo]__ is the static site generator I use.
+It is known as programmer' s site generator.
+It renders fast while providing sufficient flexibility for users to tweak every aspect of the site.

-Its live reloading feature reload currently opened site page to show how your changes in the source files would affect the page.
+Its live reloading feature reloads currently opened page to immediately reflect your changes made in the source files.
 Suppose you have 2 display monitors, one for editor, the other shows the browser ...

-__Neovim + Tmux + iTerm2__ provides the "IDE" environment.
+__[Neovim] + [Tmux] + [iTerm2]__ provides the "IDE" environment.
 Hugo does not
-require any special web editor or IDE, I accomplished almost all job with this tool combination.
+require any special web editor or IDE, I accomplished almost all jobs with this tool combination.

 __[FontAwesome]__ provides all the fancy yet free icons in the site.

 __[Emmet]__ is a powerful web snippets expander to boost my html writing speed.

-__[SCSS]__ is my choose of CSS preprocessor.
+__[SCSS]__ is my choose of CSS preprocessor, with [Hugo Pipes] feature automate the preprocessing.

 # Basic Page DOM

-Vertically divided into 3 rows:
+I use 3 row layout for article page's base horizontal layout.

 1. Top navigation bar showing site logo and site main menu.
 2. Middle is the main content area.
 3. Bottom is a footer showing site information.

-The main content area are divide horizontally into 3 columns:
+The middle main content area employ 3 column layout, with both sidebar column fixed in the viewport.

 1. Left sidebar shows
     1. Article tag list